zhenyiizhang/DECENT/README.md

 ## Introduction

+We present
-We present DECENT (**de**ep **C**NV r**e**co**n**s**t**ruction), a new deep learning framework aimed at mitigating maternal contamination in spent culture embryo media (SECM) and reconstructing embryonic copy number variations (CNVs).
-DECENT leverages sequence and methylation information from both embryonic and maternal sources, utilizing convolutional neural networks and attention mechanisms to infer the origin of sequence reads.
-Overall, DECENT contributes to substantially enhancing the diagnostic accuracy and effectiveness of SECM-based niPGT, establishing a robust groundwork for the extensive clinical utilization of niPGT in the field of reproductive medicine.
+DECENT (**de**ep **C**NV r**e**co**n**s**t**ruction), a deep learning method to reconstruct embryonic copy number variations (CNVs) and mitigate maternal contamination in spent embryo culture media (SECM) from single-cell methylation sequencing of cell-free DNA (cfDNA).
+DECENT integrates sequence features and methylation patterns to infer the origin of cfDNA reads.
+The benchmarking study demonstrated DECENT's robust ability to estimate contamination proportions and restore CNVs in samples with varying contamination levels.
+In highly contaminated SECM clinical samples with more than 80%maternal reads, DECENT achieved consistent CNV recovery with invasive tests.
+Overall, DECENT contributes to substantially enhancing the diagnostic accuracy and effectiveness of noninvasive cfDNA-based preimplantation genetic testing, establishing a robust groundwork for its extensive clinical utilization in the field of reproductive medicine.

 <p align="center">
   <img src=https://github.com/zhenyiizhang/DECENT/blob/main/figures/main.svg alt="[main]">